InigoSanz/InigoSanz/README.md

 - Relational and NoSQL databases
 - Full-stack development with **Angular, React and TypeScript**
 - Applied AI, LLM integrations and process automation
-- CI/CD, observability and engineering tooling
+- Observability and engineering tooling

 ## Technology stack